Yarik0378/parcser_coinmarketcap/README.md

 # parcser_coinmarketcap
-Script parses table records with information about all cryptocurrencies You need to download  chromedriver before using selenium
+Script parses table records with information about all cryptocurrencies.
+You need to download  chromedriver before using selenium